 Birra:Heading to Jean-Talon market?
 Make a quick stop here and try one of 17 local microbrews.

 Isle de Garde: The happening atmosphere here is well paired with an extensive selection of brews on rotation, quality food options, and a little bonus.. home-brewed kombucha!
 Check out their frequently updated website for a current beer selection.

 Mabrasserie:Brewing coop Mabrasserie is the first of its kind in Quebec.
 Aiming to be Montreal’s home for brewers, these guys share their space, equipment, and extensive craft beer knowledge.
 Some of the brewers (or breweries) that do call it home are Isle de Garde, La Succursale, Noire Blanche and Brouhaha.
 Convinced?
 Make your way to the increasingly-charming Rosemont, and check out their tasting space, where there are 48 beers are on tap for your taste budding pleasure.
+Enjoy them on their outdoor terrace and be sure to check out their beer shop!
 You can also take brewing classes and take it to the next level.
-Tasting room open form Thursday to Saturday, 3pm to 1am
+2

 When Crew was looking for a new office space, they probably didn’t plan on A) opening up one of the city’s most stunning cafés, and B) taking over an old 1920’s bank.
 But they did, and Old Montreal now has a force to be reckoned with.
 Not only is its design haunting and antique, but the minds behind the menu are ex-Pied de Cochon chefs, making for some seriously delicious nosh.
 Come take advantage of this freelancer’s haven (coffee, wifi, and outlets) or make it your next impress-a-date-spot.
 Pro tip: meeting rooms and various seating options are available with a coworking space membership.